NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 ## Groups

 Endpoints can be parts of groups to benefit from group broadcasts.
-A group broadcast is sent with the [GF](#GF) and the [GAF](#GAF) flag set.
-While the GAF flag is set, all endpoints send the message to their parent.
-When the messages reaches the hub the GAF flag is reset and sent to all children.
-Each endpoint picks up the message and sends it to all own children.
+A group broadcast is sent with the [GF](#GF) flag set.
+All devices are part of the group 0, so a message to the group 0 is a broadcast to all devices.
+Group messages are sent to each neighbour (parent or child) except the one, where the message came from.

 ## Disconnects